Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     Fixed: reset function works upon clicking modal button close, inserts new set of images into game cards, and Paly button is re-laucnhes the Rabbit Run across cards.

     BUG: If reset button(on game board) is pressed while Rabbit Run, inserted images are added on top of each in one cards, some cards have no images.
-    Fixed: Blcoked reset button for the period of time it takes to complete Rabbit Run on each diff.level board
+    Fixed: Blocked reset button for the period of time it takes to complete Rabbit Run on each diff.level board

 7. Swithcing between difficulty levels on player info board
     BUG: If a game is played on of the boards, and then levels switched, the Clicks left number does not get updated according to a board swhitched to, keeps showing the number from the a board where last game was played.